Do you remember when you were a kid and just wanted to play with your friends all day? Well, it turns out your younger self was really onto something.

 As Monday mornings are often associated with many, or long meetings, this can instead bring a breath of fresh air into your team culture.
 This ritual also fosters communication between all members of the team in a smooth way without putting pressure on anyone.

 Team socials are an opportunity to catch up with the team and chat about your weekend plans, but sometimes you need an icebreaker, so we recommend having fun with our icebreakers to get the conversation flowing.

-Cheeky plug: When it comes to planning socials, Doozy has you covered with its easy-to-organise, easy-to-join and easy-to-repeat events that make planning weekly rituals a breeze.
+Cheeky plug: When it comes to planning socials, Doozy has you covered with its easy-to-organize, easy-to-join, and easy-to-repeat events that make planning weekly rituals a breeze.
 Our ever-growing library of activities means your team can enjoy a new engaging activity every week.